DanyelleAngelo/GCX/Readme.md

 ```shell
 ./build.sh gc_star
 ```
-This command will create the main_gc_ executable in the current directory.
+This command will create the gc_star executable in the current directory.

 ###  Compiling the GCX
 To compile only the GCX project, run the following command:
 ```shell
 ./build.sh gcx
 ```
-This command will create the main_gcx executable in the current directory
+This command will create the gcx executable in the current directory